 Once the building inventory is defined, the model projects demand for energy-consuming services within buildings.
 Consumers do not demand energy per se, but the services that energy provides.
 13 This demand for delivered forms of energy is measured in units of Btu out by the Commercial Module, to distinguish it from the consumption of fuel, measured in Btu in, necessary to produce the useful services.
-The following ten services, based in part on the level of detail available from published survey work discussed further in this report, are tracked:
+Ten end-use services are tracked, based in part on the level of detail available from published survey work discussed further in this report:

-Space Heating Water Heating Refrigeration
+Space heating Water heating Refrigeration